aemartinez/chorgram/wiki/Home.md

 21. tempefc

 ```
-The important files are 1, 4, 5, 10, 19, and 20 which respectively are the global graph in pdf format (1), the CFSM machines in dot (4) and pdf (5) format, the global graph in dot format (10), and the transition system in dot (19) and pdf format (20).
+The important files are 1, 4, 5, 10, 19, and 20 which respectively are the g-choreography in pdf format (1), the CFSM machines in dot (4) and pdf (5) format, the g-choreography in dot format (10), and the transition system in dot (19) and pdf format (20).

 Here is an (ugly) example of the 1-bounded transition system of the pingpong protocol generated with the command